shahinsalehiin/wcEazy-Free/readme.txt

 <p>Replace all of your complex and time consuming WooCommerce plugins with a single plugin that does everything they do and more!</p>

+## Privacy Policy
+wcEazy I Supercharge your WooCommerce Store uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).